While not always thought of as the premier location, the surfing beaches on Cape Cod offers some of the best waves on the East Coast.

 Maguire Landing Beach, Wellfleet, MA 02667

 Maguires Landing is another Wellfleet beach that cracks the top 10 beaches to surf in Cape Cod.
-There are consistent waves here, but they do not get as large as some of the other beaches on the list making Maguires Landing the perfect place for novices just learning how to surf in Cape Cod.
+There are consistent waves here, but they do not get as large as some of the other beaches on the list making Maguires Landing the perfect place for novices taking Cape Cod surfing lessons.

 Ballston Beach – Truro